-Universities need to focus on mainstreaming existing ECAs within the curriculum where possible in order to minimise inequity, and on developing targeted strategies for particular groups with discrete needs.
-Specifically, we posit the need for universities to value and formally recognise alternative extra-curricular activities.
+Universities need to focus on mainstreaming employability education within the curriculum where possible in order to minimise inequity, and on developing targeted strategies for particular groups with discrete needs.
+Providing access and support for marginalised students to undertake traditional ECAs is also critical, but we posit the equal need for universities to value and formally recognise alternative extra-curricular activities.
 Many equity group students are active in caring, family and community roles, and these roles could be recognised formally within university extra-curricular frameworks.
 A recalibration of ECA recognition would redress the 'cultural arbitrary' that currently exacerbates student inequity, and would value the forms of capital that diverse students bring to the university.